craftzdog/react-native-native-ui-component-boilerplate/README.md

-# react-native-my-textedit
+# react-native-native-ui-component-boiler-plate

-Boilerplace for building native module for React Native
+A boilerplace for building native module for React Native

 ## Installation